 There’s something for everyone at WWT Slimbridge, from birdwatchers to families.
 With amazing close-up wildlife encounters, fun events and activities it’s no wonder we’re an award-winning day out.

-Meet the nene, the world’s rarest goose at our Mission Possible exhibit.
+Meet the nene, the world’s rarest goose at Mission Possible exhibit.
 Explore a Hawaiian landscape and learn how WWT founder Sir Peter Scott brought this species back from the brink of extinction.
 Peek behind the scenes of our duckery and find out about the amazing work WWT does around the world to save endangered species from extinction.

-For those who are interesting in getting out to the wild parts of the reserve, take a walk to one of our many bird hides or explore the fully accessible Estuary Tower and take in the stunning sights of the Severn Estuary.
+For those who are interesting in getting out to the wild parts of the reserve, take a walk to one of our many bird hides or explore the accessible Estuary Tower and take in the stunning sights of the Severn Estuary.

 Visit Slimbridge’s website to pre-book your visit and for full details on seasonal activities and events: wwt.org.uk/slimbridge

 |65+, disabled, full-time student no gift aid||£12.72 per ticket|

 |65+, disabled, full-time student with gift aid||£14.00 per ticket|